SAMO: Same Old Gallery

 To mark the 30th anniversary of Basquiat’s death on August 12, 2018, Adrian Wilson conceived a commemorative tribute, to which Diaz added a SAMO tag on the front gates of his former home and studio at 57 Great Jones Street in NoHo, Manhattan.
 Andy Warhol had rented the space to Basquiat, who lived there from August 1983 until his death in August 1988.
 Wilson spent the next month negotiating with the leaseholders to donate the use of 57 Great Jones Street for a one off art gallery combining the art of Diaz, SAMO, and early graffiti tags and historical items from when Diaz and Basquiat were school friends in the 1970's.

 In partnership with gallery owner Brian Shevlin, leaseholder representative Lisa Tobari and referencing the etymology of SAMO, the Same Old Gallery opened on September 21, 2018.
 The exhibition was notable for its oversized Same Old Visitors book in which graffiti artists, former Basquiat friends, and the general public added messages and created art of their own.
-Wilson kept the gallery open until October 21, 2018 but lack of sales meant it was not economical viable to invest in the space going forward and it became a housewares store.
+Wilson kept the gallery open until October 21, 2018 but lack of sales meant it was not economically viable to invest in the space going forward and it became a housewares store.